 This includes being able to naturally transition from one activity to another.
 You will want to avoid cutting the video as much as you can.
 Parts that need to be emphasized should be slowed down.

 Mouse movements and clicks should also be visible and easy to follow.
 Most video recording software should facilitate this.
 More subjective areas of video editing that need teams to make a call include when to zoom in to make actions more visible and when to fast-forward it.
+Additionally, adding closed captions is a great way to give that extra accessibility to your viewers and a great way to keep them engaged.

 5. Add Overlay Text and Images